dwyl/product-roadmap/README.md

 Focus on high quality software product with best-in-class engineering practices.
-We are building a robust and reliable app with a focus end-to-end testing to ensure a consistent UX on as many devices as possible.
+We are building a robust and reliable app with a focus on end-to-end testing to ensure a consistent UX on as many devices as possible.
 There shouldn't be any surprises or inconsistent UX (_bugs_), and if there are, they can be reported and fixed _fast_.